College of Education

 Application for State Teaching Certification

 After the undergraduate has successfully completed the program requirements for graduation and certification and passed the appropriate certification exams, application should be made online to the State Board of Educator Certification for the standard teaching certificate.
 The University makes a recommendation for certification after the online application and fingerprinting process has been completed and the degree has been posted on the student’s transcript.
-After the post-baccalaureate candidate has successfully completed the program requirements for certification and passed the appropriate certification exams, the candidate applies online to the State Board of Educator Certification for his/her standard certificate using the same process.
 For further information, contact the SHSU Certification Officer at (936) 294-1045.

-For teaching in grades EC-6, the major is Interdisciplinary Studies with three choices for certification: The primary purpose of the Interdisciplinary Studies program is to prepare candidates to become exemplary teachers in Early Childhood through 6th grade (EC-6) classrooms and 4th grade through 8th grade (4-8) classrooms.
-The Interdisciplinary Studies program consists of at least 125 semester credit hours, including student teaching.
+For teaching in grades EC-6, the major is Education with three choices for certification: The primary purpose of the Education program is to prepare candidates to become exemplary teachers in Early Childhood through 6th grade (EC-6) classrooms and 4th grade through 8th grade (4-8) classrooms.
+The Education program consists of at least 125 semester credit hours, including student teaching or a year long residency.
 In addition to meeting Texas Standards for EC-6 or 4-8 Teachers, these degree plan programs also prepare candidates to secure a supplemental certificate in English as a Second Language teaching, preferred by many school districts in Texas.
 The ESL supplemental certificate does not require proficiency in a second language, but prepares certification candidates for effective teaching of English language learners.
 Candidates registered for nine hours during the student teaching semester are considered to be full-time students by SHSU.
-Candidates majoring in Interdisciplinary Studies have the following choices of teaching certification:
+Candidates majoring in Education have the following choices of teaching certification:

 - Generalist (EC-6 Generalist), or